Source code for sciris.sc_odict

 return cls(dict.fromkeys(*args, **kwargs))

-# Copy default dictionary methods
+# Copy other default dictionary methods

 def __getitem__( self, *args, **kwargs): return self.__dict__.__getitem__( *args, **kwargs)